d-exclaimation/pioneer/Documentation/guides/features/async-await.md

 There are a lot of cases where briding between NIO EventLoopFuture to `async/await` still need access to the `EventLoop` object.
 There are a couple approached to acquiring the `EventLoop` object.

 One of them is accessing from either the Vapor `Application` or `Request`.
-In this scenario, you can pass them in through the context builder and access them as part of the context in your async resolvers.
+In this scenario, you can pass them in through the context builder and access them as part of the context in your resolvers.

 ```swift
 Pioneer(